 Once we understand that animal agriculture is a major cause of global warming, a simple, effective and relatively quick solution becomes clear.
 By abolishing the use of animals for food, we not only act ethically for the animals, but also help slow and eventually reverse global warming.

 The economic impact of removing animals from the agricultural system will not be as significant as most people believe.
 The animal agriculture industry is a relatively small part of the modern Australian economy.
 It currently contributes about 1.2% to the Australian GDP and about 7% of exports.
-It employs 1-2% of the Australian workforce.
+It employs less than 1.5% of the Australian workforce.

 If animals were no longer part of the agricultural system, there would be significant positive impacts on global warming and other aspects of the environment, including revegetation of woodlands and forests, help restore habitat, increase biodiversity, reduce species extinctions, reduce water use, reduce soil loss, reduce pollution, and restore marine environment.